DoctorPCOD/DoctorPCOD/labs/code_rubric.md

 - Use of binary or decimal instead of HEX with configuring registers
 - Not commenting out or deleting old code or tests
   - In particular: serial monitor code
+  - Leaving in the default Arduino IDE comments in the `setup` and `loop` functions

 ## Best-Case Code
 These are the best-case values of program and data memory used in each lab and activity circuit, assuming I write the best possible code.
 Please feel free to prove that assumption incorrect by doing better than this!